explosion/thinc/website/docs/usage-config.md

 **Note on type annotations:** If type annotations only define basic types like `str`, `int` or `bool`, the validation will accept all values that can be cast to this type.
-For instance, `0` is considered valid for `bool`, since `bool(0)` is valid.
-If you need stricter validation, you can use [`pydantic`'s strict types](https://pydantic-docs.helpmanual.io/usage/types/#strict-types) For details and examples, see the
+For instance, `0` is considered valid for `bool`, since `bool(0)` is valid, and the value passed to your function will be `False`.
+If you need stricter validation, you can use
+[`pydantic`'s strict types](https://pydantic-docs.helpmanual.io/usage/types/#strict-types)
+For details and examples, see the
 [section on advanced type annotations](#advanced-types) using